Comprehensive Strategic Plan

-A team of nationally acclaimed specialists headed by SWT Design of St. Louis has been commissioned to re-evaluate and update the plan’s recommendations and implementation strategies.
-Joining SWT in the planning effort are De Soto-based Indigo Design, VSR Design of Prairie Village, Ballard*King & Associates of Highlands Ranch, CO, and ETC Institute of Olathe.
+A team of nationally acclaimed specialists headed by SWT Design of St. Louis was commissioned in 2014 to re-evaluate and update MAP 2020’s recommendations and implementation strategies.
+Joining SWT in the planning effort over the past year have been De Soto-based Indigo Design, VSR Design of Prairie Village, Ballard*King & Associates of Highlands Ranch, CO, and ETC Institute of Olathe.

 The consulting team presented its preliminary recommendations to the Board of Park and Recreation Commissioners in May and at a Strategic Plan Open House in April.
 You can review a copy of the PowerPoint presentation that was shown at the April meeting to summarize the preliminary recommendations by clicking here.

 The planning team has been working with JCPRD staff over the past two months to finalize the plan, and it's scheduled to be presented to the Board of Park and Recreation Commissioners at its regular monthly meeting on August 19.
 A copy of the proposed plan will be available for review on this page at that time.
 If you would like to be notified when the plan has been posted on the website, please email email@example.com.